 One of the fundamental teachings of yoga is about staying connected with ourselves, with each other and also with our planet as a whole.
 It’s only natural to expect that yoga mats would be made of materials that leave as small of a footprint on our planet as possible.
-Ideally, yoga mats should be made by using sustainably-sourced natural materials, like natural rubber, cotton, cork or even wool or jute.
+Ideally, yoga mats should be made by using sustainably-sourced natural materials, like natural rubber yoga mats, cotton, cork or even wool or jute.
 These materials would then be made into yoga mats by using eco-conscious manufacturing processes that don’t create toxic waste.
 Unfortunately, this is often not the case for some yoga mats you can find online or in stores.

 Materials that are not eco-friendly are actually the ones that are most often used when making yoga and fitness mats.
 You can recognise them by their plastic-like or foam-like texture, and a smell that is artificial and doesn’t resemble something found in nature.